langshake/langshake.github.io/whitepaper.md

 ## 6. Next Steps

-- Finalize Langshake Spec + Merkle SDK
+- Generate the LangShake Extended Sitemap Protocol
-- Submit Sitemap extension draft to W3C
+- Submit the Extended Sitemap Protocol proposal to the W3C
-- Open-source langshake-cli, langshake-validate
+- Improve the Open-source:
+  - **LangshakeIt CLI** (for extraction and publishing)
+  - **Shakeproof CLI** (for validation and benchmarking)
+- Attract more webmasters and contributors to the project
+- Partner with:
-- Partner with AI platforms and SEO tools
+  - AI/LLM platforms for `.llm.json` adoption and verification support
+  - SEO and structured data platforms to recognize Langshake as a trust signal

 ## Conclusion